Go to the table of contents.

 checkwinsize updates LINES and COLUMNS after each command incase terminal window was resized.

-cmdhist save all lines of a multiple-line command in
+cmdhist save all lines of a multiple-line command in the same history entry.

 Example: